Support CMF | Click Here to Contribute

 Human Trafficking (photo - 'Hand' Robby Bergen)

-Laurel G. Bellows, president of the American Bar Association, speaks passionately of the brutal practice of human trafficking that is growing in the United States.
-At a speech to the members of the Orange County (FL) Bar Association, she urges them to join the fight by advocating for victims, supporting anti-trafficking legislation and raising public awareness of the issue.
-In a separate podcast, she also comments on the issues of cyber security and diversity facing lawyers today.
+Laurel G. Bellows, president of the American Bar Association, speaks passionately of the brutal practice of human trafficking that is spreading in the United States.
+At a speech to the Orange County (FL) Bar Association, she urges everyone to advocate for victims, support anti-trafficking legislation and raise public awareness of trafficking.

 (Produced, reported and edited by Desta Horner)